mavenplugins/unleash-maven-plugin/README.md

 Development Continued
 ---------------------
-In 2020 [Stanley Hillner](https://github.com/shillner) - the founder of this plugin - did announce that he is not able to continue with maintenance and development on it [No Development announcement](https://github.com/shillner/unleash-maven-plugin#no-longer-under-development).<br>
+In 2020 the founder of this plugin - [Stanley Hillner](https://github.com/shillner) - has announced that he is not able to continue with maintenance and development on it.
+See [No Development announcement](https://github.com/shillner/unleash-maven-plugin#no-longer-under-development).<br>
-As we are still using this plugin intensively for many years now, we would like to continue the development on this repo within this GitHub organization.
+As we are still using this plugin intensively for a couple of years now, we would like to continue the development on this repo within this GitHub organization.
 - We did adopt the Maven groupId to deploy it to [io.github.mavenplugins on Maven Central](https://central.sonatype.com/search?q=io.github.mavenplugins).
 - Most recent [WIKI unleash-maven-plugin](https://github.com/mavenplugins/unleash-maven-plugin/wiki) and [WIKI cdi-plugin-utils](https://github.com/mavenplugins/maven-cdi-plugin-utils/wiki) did have been added accordingly to the repos within this GitHub organization.
-- GitHub Action CICD jobs have been implemented to deploy releases and snapshots to Meven Central.
+- GitHub Action CICD jobs have been implemented to deploy releases and snapshots to Maven Central.
 - According to each Maven Central deployed release an appropriate GitHub release will be created with ChangeLog details for that release - see [Latest release](https://github.com/mavenplugins/unleash-maven-plugin/releases/latest).
 - The first release with this groupId will be code and feature wise identical to the most recent release provided by [Stanley Hillner](https://github.com/shillner).
 - Pending fixes and/or pull requests on forks of the original repo will be reviewed and merged into this repo as soon as possible.